TszHin0/CMPE-131-Project/README.md

 ### Spartans Games Web

 ## Including:
+One Webpage
-A Webpage and Three classic games - Snake, Pong, Breakout
+Three classic games - Snake, Pong, Breakout
+##Introduction:
+Do not need install any software.
+User must have anyone browser in your desktop PC or laptop such as IE, Google Chorome, Firefox, or Safari, etc.